I am appalled and angered that so many women go through this very painful procedure without being accurately informed of what to expect.

 The first stage of the biopsy is very similar to a normal PAP smear.

 After you get comfortable in the stirrups, your doctor will insert a speculum.
-If your cervix isn’t at the right angle, your doctor will need to use a tenaculum to move it into position.
-This does hurt, because the tenaculum has pincers that grip your cervix and usually cause some bleeding.
 After that, your doctor will dilate your cervix and insert a Pipelle aspirator, which uses suction to collect the sample.
 You’ll feel cramping and then a pulling as the aspirator gathers its sample.

 “For me, the pain was searing and basically excruciating.
 The only “good” thing about this procedure is that it is kind of brief (though those few minutes do seem to last forever!).
 I was squeezing the nurse’s hand, grimacing in pain, and afterwards I was super woozy.
 Definitely felt like passing out just after it was over.
 Just had this procedure done this morning, and I’m still feeling a bit light-headed and sick to my stomach.”